 The same goes for the cage pendants; incredibly stylish and they cast a great light.
 These are all wipeable too which is very handy.

 It’s also now possible to bring wall lights to a certain area of your kitchen without having to gouge a hole in your wall!
 This is thanks to cables that are so gorgeous that it’s perfectly acceptable to show them off.
-If you’ve got a standard socket nearby then our peg light is great for creating a general ambiance, or for zoning an area of your kitchen – the dining space for example.
+If you’ve got a standard socket nearby then our peg light is great for creating a general ambience, or for zoning an area of your kitchen – the dining space for example.

 Ok, so not strictly a re-shuffle, more of a thorough overhaul.
 You could push the boat out and replace the doors of your cabinets – there are some fantastic companies out there that sell bespoke kitchen doors.
 The downside?
 Despite using your existing carcasses, it can still be pretty expensive.
 There is a much cheaper alternative though, and that’s to paint your existing doors.
 Yes, it’s fairly time-consuming – hop over to our Paint Like a Pro blog and just see how many times Lyz says the word ‘prep’!
 But it’s so worth the effort.